willasm/vc-weather/Documentation/Macros.md

 [Table of Contents](#table-of-contents)

 ## Macros for Additional Locations
-The macros for the 4 optional additional locations are essentially the same as the previous macros.
-You just need to prepend to the macro...
+The macros for the 4 optional additional locations are the same as all the previous macros, less the current weather, with just one minor change.
+You just need to prepend to the macros...

 - `l2` for the first additional location (short for location 2)
 - `l3` for the second additional location (short for location 3)
 - `l4` for the third additional location (short for location 4)
 - `l5` for the fourth additional location (short for location 5)

-For example, `%tempmax-today%` represents todays high for your primary location. `%l2tempmax-today%` would be todays high for your first additional location, `%l3tempmax-today%` for the second additional location, and prepend `l4` and `l5` for the third and fourth additional locations.
+For example, `%tempmax-today%` represents todays high for your primary location. `%l2tempmax-today%` would be todays high for your first additional location. `%address%` would be your cities name for your primary location and `%l3address%` would be the city name for your second additional location.

+Note that the current weather is not repeated at all.

 [Table of Contents](#table-of-contents)